mon/ifs_layeredfs/README.txt

 Pick the right DLL for your game - if 32 bit fails to load, try 64 bit The data_mods folder goes next to the data folder

-For 32 bit ONLY -
-  you do not need to modify your gamestart.bat - the hook is loaded automatically using D3d9.dll
+You do not need to modify your gamestart.bat - the hook is loaded automatically by copying D3d9.dll to the install directory.

-For 64 bit, or more control with 32 bit -
+For more control -
 Load ifs_hook.dll using your launcher/injector of choice (eg: -k ifs_hook.dll)

 Flags: